Waldemar Semelka: Aerial victory claims

-According to Obermaier, Semelka claimed 75 aerial victories in approximately 240 combat missions, while Spick lists him with 65 aerial victories.
+According to Obermaier, Semelka claimed 75 aerial victories in approximately 240 combat missions, while Spick lists him with 65 aerial victories, and a mission-to-claim ratio of 3.69.
 The US historian David T. Zabecki also lists Semelka with 65 aerial victories.
 Mathews and Foreman, authors of Luftwaffe Aces – Biographies and Victory Claims, researched the German Federal Archives and found records for 74 aerial victory claims, plus three further unconfirmed claim.
 All of his aerial victories were claimed on the Eastern Front.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 75424".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.